NikolaiRadke/Noko/howto_compile/README.md

 ```
 # These can be overridden in platform.local.txt
 ```
 with the lines below.
 Without these options the compiled sketch would exceed the 30kb flash memory of the Arduino Nano.
-With Optiboot, it would just fit.
+With Optiboot, it will just fit.

 Alas, until now I wasn't able to find out more about *platform.local.txt*, which allows the user to define a specific platform.txt locally for each sketch.
 So better backup your old platform.txt to save your old compiler options.